Jack de Belin

-Jack de Belin (born 17 March 1991) is a Papua New Guinean professional rugby league player who plays as a and for the Parramatta Eels in the National Rugby League and Papua New Guinea at international level.
+Jack de Belin (born 17 March 1991) is a Papua New Guinea international rugby league footballer who plays as a and for the Parramatta Eels in the National Rugby League.

 De Belin also played for Country NSW, and New South Wales in the 2018 State of Origin series.

 Personal life

-De Belin was born in Cootamundra, New South Wales, Australia.
+De Belin was born in Cootamundra, New South Wales, Australia and was played for the Cootamundra Bulldogs in Group 9 as junior club.

 De Belin's grandfather Fred de Belin, was an Australian professional rugby league footballer and RAAF Flying Officer.
 De Belin's uncle Alan de Belin was a state and national representative lightweight rower from the Haberfield Rowing Club in Sydney who, in 1977, won a bronze medal at the 1977 World Rowing Championships in Amsterdam.

 In late 2020, de Belin underwent surgery for testicular cancer after being diagnosed earlier that year.

 His grandmother was born in Papua New Guinea so he qualifies for international selection for the Papua New Guinea national rugby league team.